lazyatom/gem-this/Readme.markdown

 Even worse, sometimes they'll add themselves as dependencies for your gem!

 I am not interested in that.
 I just want the simplest thing that could possibly work, to build my gem and make it available to the world.
+I will add any bells and whistles that I want later.

+And so:

 Gem This
 ========